xnx/django-valem/README.rst

 ``black`` on all your python files, or ``black .`` from the project source directory.

 If the ``rp.models.py``, or ``rxn.models.py`` are changed, the ``makemigrations.py``
-needs to be run to make migrations for the apps, before the apps are pushed to master, or published to PyPI.
+script needs to be run to make migrations for the apps, before the apps are pushed to master, or published to PyPI.

 .. _GitHub: https://github.com/xnx/django-valem